Get Tech Tips

-Imagine, if you will, a 20 year old kid.
-No formal training in the HVAC/R field, just ride along “training” and book learning as he reads along with his journeyman father with whom he’s riding.
-On one stormy summer evening, a service call comes in for an ice cream freezer down.
-After calling and talking to the site manager, the old timer decides that this call is within the abilities of this fresh-faced kid, so he throws him the keys and say “Tag!
-You’re IT!” and wishes him well.
+Imagine, if you will, a 20-year-old kid.
+He has no formal training in the HVAC/R field, only ride along “training” and book learning as he reads along with his journeyman father with whom he's riding.
+One stormy summer evening, a service call comes in for an ice cream freezer down.
+After calling and talking to the site manager, the old-timer decides that this call is within the abilities of this fresh-faced kid, so he throws him the keys and says, “Tag!
+You’re IT!” and wishes the kid well.

 Flash to that same kid pulling into the parking lot and meeting an anxious manager at the door.
 “They’re all down.
 Everything in frozen foods is down.”

 The heart-dropping sensation those words brought to me is beyond description, but it's never far from my memory.
 That night, I learned a lot.
 I learned that I was capable of much more than I gave myself credit because I managed to diagnose the problem (for the most part), and I learned that leak checking is a difficult job.
 The problem, by the way, was that the relief valve on the receiver had opened, dumping over 500 pounds of refrigerant into the atmosphere.

 That is an example of a (mostly) non-preventable leak, although I do think that those sorts of leaks are somewhat manageable.
 We’re going to explore the various means of finding, repairing, and, possibly most importantly, preventing leaks on larger refrigeration equipment.

 Let’s start by saying that leak detection on large refrigeration, like I work on every day, is very much a full-time job.
 With dozens of accounts, each one with multiple large pieces of equipment on-site, leak detection is an important part of a maintenance program and, sometimes, a 24/7 job.